A12 road (England): M12 motorway

-During the 1940s, there were plans for a motorway between South Woodford and Brentford, initially dubbed Radial Route 7, which later became the M12 motorway in the 1960s.
+During the 1940s, there were plans for a motorway between South Woodford and Brentwood, initially dubbed Radial Route 7, which later became the M12 motorway in the 1960s.
 This would have run from the North Circular Road in London, at the base of the current M11 motorway, joining the A12 north of Brentwood.
 The North Circular was to be upgraded to motorway-standard as part of Ringway 2 and be designated as the M15 motorway.
 The M11 was to have provided a motorway standard road into central London past Ringway 1, terminating at the Angel in Islington.
 The M12 motorway was never built, although the junction of the M11 with the North Circular was designed to accommodate it.

 The scheme was revived in the late 1980s, and extended the northern section to the A12 near Chelmsford.
 Plans for the M12 motorway were withdrawn in March 1994, following a review of the trunk roads programme.